ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### BBR.offload_budget {#bbroffloadbudget}

-BBR.offload_budget is the estimate of the minimum volume of data necessary to achieve full throughput using sender (TSO/GSO)  and receiver (LRO, GRO) host offload mechanisms, computed as follows:
+BBR.offload_budget is the estimate of the minimum volume of data necessary to achieve full throughput using sender (TSO/GSO) and receiver (LRO, GRO) host offload mechanisms.
+This varies based on the transport protocol and operating environment.

+For TCP, offload_budget can be computed as follows:

 ~~~~
     BBRUpdateOffloadBudget():